himanshu2406/Corona-Tracker-Bot/README.md

 ### Visualisation [Machine Learning] part
 1. Fork and clone the git repository
 2. Cd to the directory and `pip install -r requirements.txt`
-3. Run `python nb_og.py` and all the files should be
+3. Run `python nb_og.py` and all the files should be created in the same directory
+#### Warning: It is resource intensive and can take 15-20 minutes to complete, it generates over 100 visuals and html files

 ### Support or Contact

 Discord: Firelogger#7717